Most Common Procedures Manual and Policy Review Examples:

 Procedure Manual Handbook

-Procedure Manual Handbook or sometimes called a Company Procedures Handbook is typically a combination of a number of procedures.
-This can be a go to reference when a person is not sure about how to do something or what the rules are.
+A Procedure Manual Handbook, sometimes called a Company Procedures Handbook is typically a combination of a number of procedures.
+This can be a go-to reference when a person is not sure about how to do something or what the rules are.
 An example would be a vacation policy or procedure that covers the process of how to book annual vacation time.
 This example may not need a formal review and sign off in all organizations.
-Another example that is often included in a Company Handbook is a Confidentiality Policy which would be more formal and in most cases require the employ to sign to indicate their acceptance of the company confidentiality policy.
+Another example that is often included in a Company Handbook is a Confidentiality Policy which would be more formal and in most cases require the employees signature to indicate their acceptance of the company confidentiality policy.

 The frequency for reviewing a procedure manual handbook is typically immediately on starting employment and annually for each employee.
 In lower risk situations some organizations can use a longer renewal period of every 2 years.
-It will really depend on the makeup of the individual policies and procedures, as well as how much change is made to the policies and procedures.
+It will really depend on the makeup of the individual policies and procedures, as well as how much the policies and procedures are updated over time.

 Accessibility for People with Disabilities

 Many jurisdictions are implementing requirements for organizations to have a written policy in place on how their organization will ensure access for people with disabilities.
 As an example, the Province of Ontario (Canada) has the AODA or Accessibility for Ontarians with Disabilities Act, which requires businesses operating in Ontario to have a written policy in place and provide training for their staff.
-To meet AODA compliance a business must follow those guidelines and is an example of where and organization really needs to have that sign off for each employee.
+To meet AODA compliance a business must follow those guidelines.
+This is an example of where an organization would really need to have each employee sign off.

 The frequency for an Accessibility Policy and Training will vary with each jurisdiction and could range from a one-time event to an annual renewal.
 Proof of delivery and a policy sign off is typically required.